1. The Puy du Fou Theme Park

-The Vendée is a great base for family holidays, with so many activities to do!
+The Vendée is a great base for family holidays, with so many activities to explore!
 Here are just some of them:

-- Adventure Chateau at Avrillé, with a treasure trail around the garden, dinosaur park and Sherlock Holmes trail through the chateau.
+- Adventure Chateau at Avrillé, with a treasure trail around the garden, dinosaur park and visits to the chateau.

 - Atlantic Wake Park – with water ski slaloms and ‘Wipe-Out’ style bouncy castle obstacle courses on water!